amxDusT/CBan-amxx/README.md

 If you're using AMXBans, consider checking the "master" branch.
 If you want something that works separated from your default ban system, check the "default" branch.
+(the 'light' versions are not checked to be working. report in case)

 Features:
  - a better ban system ( doesn't only ban by steamid and/or IP ).